 6c – curriculum mapping ensures full coverage of NC

 7c – the curriculum is delivered as planned

 Scrutinising the product of computing can be more challenging for computing given that often the work will be digital.
 I’ve written extensively elsewhere on this blog about how teachers can manage digital artifacts and organise work in such a way as to demonstrate progression.
-The key points for an Ofsted deep dive are that computing leads need to be able to show that the work builds on prior learning, the pupils’ work shows that a broad range of topics are being learned, progression is being made and pupils can regularly revisit and practice what they know.
+The key points for an Ofsted deep dive are that computing leads need to be able to show that the work builds on prior learning, the pupils’ work shows that a broad range of topics are being learned, pupils retain knowledge and can talk about their work, progression is being made and pupils regularly revisit and practice what they know.

 Every subject leader is tasked with being an advocate for, champion of and expert in their subject.
-Computing presents its own challenges as a ‘new’ subject that few teachers have been trained to teach.
+Computing presents its own challenges as subject few teachers have been trained to teach.
 It has been statutory since 2014 and many schools are still falling well short of expectations.

 I welcome Ofsted’s focus on subject leadership and ‘the three I’s’.
-For too long, ICT and computing have been shoved to the sidelines by schools in favour of other subjects depriving pupils of their statutory right.
+For too long, ICT and computing have been sidelined by some schools depriving pupils of their entitlement to a quality computing education.

-The new framework and its subject deep dives puts the responsibility for the quality of computing education where it should be: in the hands of the computing lead.
-It encourages them to look carefully at the curriculum and resources they are offering, its delivery and its effect on pupil progression.
+The new framework and its subject deep dives puts the responsibility for the quality of computing education where it should be: in the hands of the subject leads.
+It encourages them to look carefully at their curriculum and resources they are offering, its delivery and its effect on pupil progression.
 Ultimately, it empowers leaders to make the necessary changes to ensure they are providing the high quality computing education their pupils are entitled to, deserve and need.